Nikhil178/mongodb/source/live-failover/README.md

 In this directory, you will find a script called ``live-failover.py``.
 This script is designed to be used by drivers to run the live failover tests.

-In the ``/configs`` directory you will find a number of json files. ``live-failover.py`` should be run one time for each config file in the ``/configs`` directory.
-While ``live-failover.py`` is running, the driver should run specified workloads against the cluster described in the json file (see spec, TODO link).

 Requirements
 ------------